mobingilabs/docs/authorization.md

 ## List permissions

-List all permissions supported by Mobingi RBAC in all namespaces.
+List all permissions supported by RBAC in all namespaces.

 **Request**